Andrew Rosindell

-Andrew Richard Rosindell MP (/ˈrɒzᵻnˌdɛl/; born 17 March 1966) is a British Conservative Party politician who has served as the Member of Parliament (MP) for Romford since 2001.
+Andrew Richard Rosindell (/ˈrɒzᵻnˌdɛl/; born 17 March 1966) is a British politician who has served as the Member of Parliament (MP) for Romford since 2001.
+He was elected as a Conservative MP before his defection to Reform UK on 18 January 2026.

+Rosindell holds socially conservative and Eurosceptic political views; he campaigned for Brexit and was one of the 28 original Conservative MPs who rebelled against Theresa May's Brexit withdrawal agreement in 2019.

 He has been the international director of the European Foundation, chairman of the All Party Parliamentary Flags and Heraldry Committee and the UK's All-Party Parliamentary Group on the British Overseas Territories.
-Rosindell holds socially conservative and Eurosceptic political views; he campaigned for Brexit and was one of the 28 original Conservative MPs who rebelled against Theresa May's Brexit withdrawal agreement in 2019.

 Early life and career

 Andrew Rosindell was born on 17 March 1966 in Romford, London, as the son of a school dinner lady.
 Rosindell attended Marshalls Park School.
 He joined the Conservative Party at the age of 14.

 He was chairman of the Young Conservatives from 1993 to 1994, chairman of the International Young Democrat Union from 1998 to 2002, and from 1997 to 2001, he was director of the European Foundation think tank.

-Before becoming an MP, he was a local councillor in Romford on Havering Council, winning the Chase Cross and Havering-atte-Bower ward from the Liberal Democrats in 1990 with a 25% swing.
-In 1998, he held the council seat and took an 88% share of the vote.
+Before being elected to Parliament, he was a local councillor in Romford on Havering Council, representing the Chase Cross ward from the Liberal Democrats in 1990.
+Rosindell did not stand for re-election after being elected to Parliament, and ceased to be a councillor on 2 May 2002.

+Rosindell was elected to the House of Commons at the 2001 general election as MP for Romford, on his third attempt.
+At the 1992 general election, Rosindell had stood as the Conservative candidate in Glasgow Provan, coming third with 7.8% of the vote behind the incumbent Labour MP Jimmy Wray and the Liberal Democrat candidate.
+Rosindell subsequently stood for parliament again in the 1997 general election in Thurrock, coming second with 26.8% of the vote behind the incumbent Labour MP Andrew MacKinlay.
+His successful campaign in Romford included a visit from Former Conservative Prime Minister Margaret Thatcher visited the constituency during the campaign, in which Rosindell also canvassed with his Staffordshire Bull Terrier Spike, who wore a Union Flag waistcoat.
+This was a tactic Rosindell had employed previously, such as his campaign in Glasgow Provan in 1992.

 Parliamentary career

-At the 1992 general election, Rosindell stood as the Conservative candidate in Glasgow Provan, coming third with 7.8% of the vote behind the incumbent Labour MP Jimmy Wray and the Liberal Democrat candidate.

-Rosindell stood in Thurrock at the 1997 general election, coming second with 26.8% of the vote behind the incumbent Labour MP Andrew MacKinlay.

-Rosindell was elected to the House of Commons at the 2001 general election as MP for Romford with 53% of the vote and a majority of 5,977.
-Former Conservative Prime Minister Margaret Thatcher visited the constituency during the campaign, in which Rosindell also canvassed with his Staffordshire Bull Terrier Spike, who wore a union flag waistcoat.
-This was a tactic Rosindell had employed previously, such as his campaign in Glasgow Provan in 1992.